cdimascio/dotenv-kotlin/README.md

 **Q:** Should I deploy a `.env` to e.g. production?

-**A**: Tenant III of the [12 factor app methodoy](https://12factor.net/config) states "The twelve-factor app stores config in environment variables".
-Thus, for deployed environments e.g. production, it is not recommended to use the .env file. dotenv is super useful in e.g a local development environment.
-It enables a developer to manage the environment via a file which is more convenient.
+**A**: Tenant III of the [12 factor app methodology](https://12factor.net/config) states "The twelve-factor app stores config in environment variables".
+Thus, it is not recommended to provide the .env file to such environments. dotenv, however, is super useful in e.g a local development environment as it enables a developer to manage the environment via a file which is more convenient.

 Using dotenv in production would be cheating.
 This type of usage, however is an anti-pattern.